 Figure 9 shows all co-located EMMA and TCCON retrievals used for validation.
 Additionally, it includes all co-locations of the individual algorithms contributing to EMMA.
 The overall statistics per contributing algorithm are summarized in Table 4.
-Table 5 shows the validation summary specifically for EMMA v4.1 CH4 i.e., the XCH4_EMMA product.
+Table 5 shows the validation summary specifically for EMMA v4.2 CH4 i.e., the XCH4_EMMA product.
 The results are valid for the time periods covered by the individual algorithms but starting in 04/2010 (i.e., after the WFMD contribution to EMMA ended), respectively.
 Note that this significantly limits the validation period for WFMD which ends at the beginning of 2012.
 Therefore, the validation results for WFMD are less robust and do not cover the years 2003-2005 when the SCIAMACHY instrument performed best in respect to XCH4.

-The individual algorithms have a single measurement precision in the range of 13.34ppb (NIES) - 14.40ppb (PPDF-S) except for WFMD which has a single measurement precision of 100.53ppb.
-EMMA has a single measurement precision of 13.69ppb which is similar as for the GOSAT algorithms.
-EMMA's combined regional and seasonal biases (4.42ppb) are at the lower end of the range of the individual algorithms (4.21ppb for UoL-FP to 14.12 for WFMD).
+The individual algorithms have a single measurement precision in the range of 12.92 ppb (UoL-FP and NIES) - 13.86 ppb (RemoTeC-PR) except for WFMD which has a single measurement precision of 99.13 ppb.
+EMMA has a single measurement precision of 13.52ppb which is similar as for the GOSAT algorithms.
+EMMA's combined regional and seasonal biases (3.56 ppb) are at the lower end of the range of the individual algorithms (3.53 ppb for RemoTeC-PR to 13.98 ppb for WFMD).

 Figure 10 (left) shows the anomaly of station biases of the used algorithms.
-One can see that most satellite retrievals have a high bias of typically 4ppb at the Sodankylä and Park Falls TCCON sites and low bias of similar magnitude at the southern hemispheric sites Darwin and Wollongong.
+One can see that most satellite retrievals have a high bias of typically 4 ppb at the Sodankylä and Park Falls TCCON sites and low bias of similar magnitude at the southern hemispheric sites Darwin and Wollongong.
 This feature is somewhat similar to the feature observed for XCO2 and considerably contributes to the algorithms station-to-station bias statistics.
 Currently, it is unclear whether this discrepancy comes from the satellite retrievals or the TCCON.

-The drift analysis in Figure 10 (right) shows more or less small but consistent negative trends (typically below -0.5ppb/a) at the sites Lamont and Park Falls, and Wollongong.
+The drift analysis in Figure 10 (right) shows more or less small but consistent negative trends (typically below -0.5 ppb/a) at the sites Lamont and Park Falls, and Wollongong.

 Figure 11 shows the smoothed average residual difference (satellite - TCCON) which is not explained by station bias, seasonal bias, and/or linear drift.
-The year-to-year stability computed from the variability of the average is in the range of 1.7ppb/a (NIES) to 2.3ppb/a (PPDF-S) for the GOSAT algorithms and 7.8ppb/a for WFMD.
-EMMA's year-to-year stability of 1.9ppb/a is at the lower end of the range of GOSAT algorithms.
+The year-to-year stability computed from the variability of the average is in the range of 1.3 ppb/a (UoL-PR) to 2.3 ppb/a (PPDF-S) for the GOSAT algorithms and 8.0 ppb/a for WFMD.
+EMMA's year-to-year stability of 1.9 ppb/a is at the lower end of the range of GOSAT algorithms.

-Analyses of gridded L3 data show that all algorithms reproduce large scale features well, however, there are still differences of a some 10ppb when looking into the details (Figure 12).
+Analyses of gridded L3 data show that all algorithms reproduce large scale features well, however, there are still differences of a some 10 ppb when looking into the details (Figure 12).

-All algorithms see a consistently larger north/south gradient than TCCON (Figure 13, left).
+All algorithms see a slightly but consistently larger north/south gradient than TCCON (Figure 13, left).
 The same is true for the seasonal amplitude (Figure 13, left).
 In terms of the standard deviation of the difference to TCCON and the frequency of potential outliers, EMMA performs similarly as the best individual algorithms (Figure 13).